patrikbego/react-prerendering/demo-node-server/posts/java-introduction-to-blockchain.md

 **WALLET**
 A cryptocurrency wallet is the main "store" of blocks and credentials linked to users.
-The keys linked in the wallet are used to encrypt/decrypt and track ownership of transactions.
+The keys, linked in the wallet, are used to encrypt/decrypt and track ownership of transactions.
 Each wallet communicates with another through its protocol  (this is mocked in the JavaChain project).

 In JavaChain, each wallet contains: